SerhiiYahdzhyiev/app-n-web-dev-assignment/README.md

 This repository contains the code for the App and Web Development Module Assignment, which is a simple fullstach E-commerce Web App.
 The provided `docker-compose.yaml` file allows users to easily set up and run the entire application stack using Docker Compose.
-More detailed reviview will be provided in the submited report of this assignment.
+More detailed review will be provided in the submited report of this assignment.

 ## Getting Started